edamame-course/Metagenome/2016-07-15-metaG-sequencing-preprocessing.md

 As always, you want to make sure you read the manual of any tool to be sure you know what the tool is doing to your data and if that is the right tool for the job.
 Knowing which tool to use is very important -- you wouldn't use a saw to put a nail in a piece of wood, would you?

-We'll be using a tool which is not aware of paired-end reads.
-This is fine as the downstream metagenome assembly program we will use (megahit) only takes single end reads.
-If you choose to use a different assembly program that accepts (or even requires!) paired-end reads then you will have to choose a tool to do trimming on the paired-ends.
+We'll be using a tool which is aware of paired-end reads but cannot treat paired-end and single-end together (megahit).

 ## Quality Trimming Your Sequence Data